Thames Path - Kings Cross to Battersea (★★★★★)

 Looking forwards towards Albert Bridge

-Heading past Albert Bridge and then Battersea Bridge in quick succession, with minor diversions at both to get across the road, the route reaches what I would guess to be the suburbs of London - heading past a mix of older smaller apartments and larger more modern developments.
+Heading past Albert Bridge, and then Battersea Bridge, in quick succession - with minor diversions at both to get across the road - the route reaches what I would guess to be the Suburbs of London - heading past a mix of older small apartment blocks, and larger more modern developments.

-Here the path is busy with joggers, cyclists and seems to be busier with locals out and about rather than with tourists (as had been the case more centrally in London).
+Here the path is busy with joggers and cyclists - and seems to be busier with locals out and about, rather than with tourists (as had been the case more centrally in London).

 Railway bridge

-Having passed under the railway bridge it is time to exit through one of the cuts to the road and then head through the houses to Clapham Junction train station to continue my onward train journey.
-I must say, it was more fun than simply taking the tube through London one more time.
+Having passed under the railway bridge, it is time to exit through one of the cuts to the road - and then head past the houses to Clapham Junction train station to continue my onward train journey.

-Click to see a write up for a walk from Thames Barrier round to Kings Cross from the other side.
+Click to see a write up for a walk along the Thames from Thames Barrier to Kings Cross (cutting up at St Paul's).

-Click here to see a writeup for the onward section from Battersea round to Richmond.
+Click to see a writeup for the onward section along the Thames Path from Battersea to Richmond.

 Disclaimer: This writeup provides a narrative of what to expect rather than a route guide to follow.
 The route is covered by the 176 OS Landranger map - while there is also a Thames Path guidebook covering the section following the Thames - which includes OS mapping (links redirect to Amazon).
 The route is in general well way-marked along the Thames - walking from Kings Cross just needs a general sense of direction to follow the streets south